MorrisSimons/SCH_K3H-Health-studio/app/src/components/README.md

 #### FieldsList and dataTypeList must be the same length.
 The list is converted from this format: {name: "", dataType: "" }

 ## Analysis.js
-#### A page that allows the user to view the analysis of the data. -----
+#### A page that allows the user to view the analysis of the data.
+Currently showing a dummy page.
+Should be able to choose which data to show in the graph.

 ## Contact.jsx
 #### A page that allows the user to contact the team behind the project by sending an email.